 Pricing Differences between Grammarly Premium vs. Free

 Grammarly has three plans.
 Free, Premium, and Business.
-Unless you are a business owner involved in heavy writing, the Business plan is not suitable for you as it’s more aligned with team-based businesses.
+Unless you are a business owner managing a team of writers, the Business plan is unsuitable for you as it’s more aligned with team-based businesses.

 - Basic suggestions

 If you are not actively posting on social media or doing any writing-related business activity, Grammarly’s FREE plan is best for you for some reason.

 - Grammarly Free plan can make basic grammar suggestions and fix basic spelling and punctuation errors.

 But, if your writing is related to business activity or essential activity such as proofreading a book written by you and completing a college project, you need to consider Grammarly Premium over Free.

 Here is the Grammarly Premium Pricing based on subscription duration.

 When considering the financial impact of Grammarly Premium, you need to look again at the objective of Grammarly subscription.
 For example, why do you need Grammarly Premium?
 For how much time will you use your Grammarly subscription?

 It would help if you asked those questions before purchasing any Grammarly paid plan, either Grammarly Premium or Business.

 When comparing paid plans, the yearly plan is most beneficial for any subscriber: